Normandy massacres: Investigation

-On August 20, 1944, General Eisenhower approved the creation of a permanent standing court of inquiry to investigate the atrocities, after it became clear that these executions were not isolated and unrelated from one-another.
+On August 20, 1944, Eisenhower approved the creation of a permanent standing court of inquiry to investigate the atrocities, after it became clear that these executions were not isolated and unrelated from one-another.
 The court investigated 25 instances of war crimes during its seven months of existence; five cases involved Canadian victims, and three of these entailed the 12th SS Panzer Division's atrocities during the Battle of Normandy.
 The material found during these investigations was used in a report on the 12th SS Panzer Division's crimes against POWs at Normandy, which was submitted by the prosecution during the Nuremberg Trials.

 The standing court of inquiry ultimately estimated that 103 Canadians were murdered during the Normandy massacres, but this was before all of the atrocities had been reported, and more bodies were found.
-The court further recommended that due to the criminal behaviour that was common among the 12th SS Panzer Division's officers, Kurt Meyer, Wilhelm Mohnke, Gerhard Bremer, Karl-Heinz Milius, and Siegfried Muller be charged with denying quarter to the enemy, and failing to prevent violations against prisoners by the men under their command.
+The court further recommended that due to the criminal behaviour that was common among the 12th SS Panzer Division's officers, Meyer, Mohnke, Bremer, Milius, and Muller be charged with denying quarter to the enemy, and failing to prevent violations against prisoners by the men under their command.
 It also recommended that several officers and non-commissioned men be charged with committing murder or being accessories to murder.
 Lastly, the court recommended that no members of the 12th SS Panzer Division be released from captivity until they were "thoroughly interrogated" about the murders.
 At that same time however, on April 1, 1945, the Supreme Allied Headquarters shut down the standing court so that America could investigate its own cases, due to political pressure following the Malmedy Massacre.
 This meant that Canada would once again need to undertake the work to bring the perpetrators to justice.

+Creation of a Canadian investigation unit

 The Canadian public knew about the atrocities by spring 1945, but the Canadian government did not have the capacity to undertake investigations and prosecutions at the scale that America did.
 The government, as well as most officers in the CMHQ, were opposed to the creation of an independent Canadian war crimes body.
 The prevailing view was that Canadian interests would be adequately represented in a British investigatory body.
-Lieutenant Colonel Bruce J.S.
+Lieutenant colonel Bruce J.S.
 Macdonald, a Canadian who was posted to the soon-to-be-defunct standing court of inquiry, feared that the work they achieved to date would be wasted.
-Macdonald fiercely warned the CMHQ that their work was not nearly complete, and that the British 21st Army Group would not conduct the work that was needed to address these atrocities.
+Macdonald warned the CMHQ that their work was not nearly complete, and that the British 21st Army Group would not conduct the work that was needed to address these atrocities.
 He also met with members of staff for General Harry Crerar, commander of the First Canadian Army.
-After Macdonald's efforts, the CMHQ recommended to Ottawa that Canada create its own war crimes investigatory body.
+After Macdonald's efforts, the CMHQ recommended to the government that Canada should create its own war crimes investigatory body.
 On June 4, 1945, No. 1 Canadian War Crimes Investigation Unit (CWCIU) was formed.